Fellowship and Grant Opportunities

 Short-Term Fellowship Program

-To support the study of southern history and promote the use of the collections housed at the University of Alabama, the Center will offer fellowships for researchers whose projects entail work to be conducted in southern history or southern studies at the W.S.
+Abstract: To support the study of southern history and promote the use of the collections housed at the University of Alabama, the Frances S. Summersell Center for the Study of the South will offer fellowships for researchers whose projects entail work to be conducted in southern history or southern studies at the W.S.
 Hoole Special Collections Library, the A.S.
 Williams III Americana Collection, or in other University of Alabama collections.

 University of Kansas

 Eligibility: Graduate students and postdoctoral scholars are eligible to apply.